emqx/emqx-docs/en_US/messaging/mqtt-retained-message.md

    mqttx pub -t 't/1' -m '' --retain true -h 'localhost' -p 1883
    ```

-4. Repeat Step 2 and no retained messages are received, indicating the retained message is cleared.
+4. Initiate a new client connection and subscribe to the topic `t/1`.
+No retained messages are received, indicating the retained message is cleared.

 ## View Retained Message in Dashboard